FeedyFatClouds/gitdemo/README.md

 # gitdemo
 This is my first repo using git.
+This is just for fun:

 ## Desciption of today
 * change file